kmill/bignum.js/README.md

 use a Farey sequence to obtain the rational with least denominator whose binary expansion matches every bit of the original floating-point number.

+Methods:
+- `q.toString(base)` returns a string representation of the rational number a given base (defaults to base 10).
+- `q.toPrecision(digs)` returns a scientific notation representation of the rational number with the given number of digits (defaults to 16 digits).
+The algorithm is base-10 long division.
+- `q.toFixed(digs)` is like `toPrecision`, but is given in as a fixed-point string representation.

+Static methods:
+- `Q.ifrac(a)` returns the integer and fractional part of `a` as an object.  `ipart` is an integer and `fpart` is a rational.
+- `Q.cfrac(a)` returns a continued fraction representation of `a` as a list of integers.
+- `Q.fromCfrac(cfrac)` returns the rational number represented by the continued fraction representation `cfrac`.

 ## Reals